Guavus/hydrator-plugins/transform-plugins/docs/FieldHasher-transform.md

 Field Hasher is an open source accelerator that hashes fields using a digest algorithm such as ``MD2``, ``MD5``, ``SHA1``, ``SHA256``, ``SHA384``, or ``SHA512``.

 ## Use case
-Consider a scenario wherein some of the input fields contain sensitive information and you want to create hash signature of those fields via above listed hashing algorithms then this plugin can be used.
+Consider a scenario wherein some of the fields in your input record contain sensitive information, and you want to create a hash signature of those fields via the hashing algorithms as mentioned above.
+Field Hasher can be used in such a scenario.